MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-capacity-planning.md

 - **Memory**: Memory is the most critical resource for a web worker role.
 Insufficient memory impacts web site performance when virtual memory is swapped from disk.
 Each server requires about 1.2 GB of RAM for the operating system.
 RAM above this threshold can be used to run web sites.
 - **Percentage of active web sites**: Typically, about 5 percent of apps in an Azure App Service on Azure Stack deployment are active.
 However, the percentage of apps that are active at any given moment can be higher or lower.
 With an active app rate of 5 percent, the maximum number of apps to place in an Azure App Service on Azure Stack deployment should be less than 20 times the number of active web sites (5 x 20 = 100).
 - **Average memory footprint**: The average memory footprint for apps observed in production environments is about 70 MB.
-Using this footprint, the memory allocated across all web worker role computers or VMs can be calculated as follows:
+Using this footprint, the memory allocated across all web worker role computers or VMs is calculated as follows:

    `Number of provisioned applications * 70 MB * 5% - (number of web worker roles * 1044 MB)`